hoangsvit/eplus.dev/cm04pafp9000r09jv7uosbon0.md

 * One-time exports to Cloud Storage buckets as JSON files.

-In this task, you will configure continuous exports of findings to Pub/Sub.
+In this task, you explore how to configure continuous exports of findings to Pub/Sub.

-**Note:** Continuous exports findings work only for newly created findings.
+**Note:** Continuous exports of findings work only for newly created findings.

-Continuous exports to Pub/Sub are usually used for forwarding findings to external security management systems such as Splunk or QRadar.
+Continuous exports to Pub/Sub are typically used for forwarding findings to external security management systems such as Splunk or QRadar.

-In this task, you will export your findings to a Pub/Sub topic and then simulate an application by fetching the messages from a Pub/Sub subscription.
+For the purposes of this lab, you export your findings to a Pub/Sub topic and then simulate an application by fetching the messages from a Pub/Sub subscription.

-**Note:** You can check [this documentation page](https://cloud.google.com/pubsub/docs/overview) to learn more about the basics of Pub/Sub.
+**Note:** You can check the documentation page to explore more about [What is Pub/Sub?](https://cloud.google.com/pubsub/docs/overview)

+### Create a Pub/Sub topic and subscription

-Before we start configuring an SCC export, we need to create a Pub/Sub topic and subscription.
+Before you can start configuring an SCC export, you first need to create a Pub/Sub topic and subscription.

-1. Open the navigation menu and under the **Analytics** header, click **Pub/Sub &gt; Topics**.
+1. On the Google Cloud console title bar, type `Pub/Sub` in the search field and press **Enter**.
+Then click on the uppermost search result, **Pub/Sub**.

-2. Click the **Create Topic** button located near the top of the page.
+2. Click the **Create Topic** button on the **Topics** page.

-3. Enter in **export-findings-pubsub-topic** for the Topic ID.
+3. Enter in `export-findings-pubsub-topic` for the Topic ID.

-4. Keep the other default settings and click **Create**.
+4. Leave all other settings as their defaults and click **Create**.

-This will automatically kick off the creation of both a Pub/Sub topic and an associated subscription.
+This automatically kicks off the creation process for both a Pub/Sub topic and an associated subscription.

-5. Click **Subscriptions** from the left-hand menu.
+5. Click **Subscriptions** in the left-hand menu.

 6. Click on **export-findings-pubsub-topic-sub**.
+If you don't see the subscription listed, refresh the browser page.

-This will provide you with a dashboard of statistics and metrics related to the messages published in this subscription.
+This provides you with a dashboard of statistics and metrics related to the messages published in this subscription.

-7. Open the navigation menu and select **Security &gt; Security Command Center &gt; Overview &gt; Settings**.
+### Create a continuous export of findings

+1. In the Cloud console, on the **Navigation menu** (), click **Security &gt; Risk Overview** and then click **Settings** at the top of the page.

-8. Click on the **Continuous Exports** tab.
+2. Click on the **Continuous Exports** tab.

-9. Click the **Create Pub/Sub Export** button.
+3. Click the **Create Pub/Sub Export** button.

-10. For the continuous export name, enter in **export-findings-pubsub**.
+4. For the **Continuous export name**, enter in `export-findings-pubsub`.

-11. For the continuous export description, enter in **Continuous exports of Findings to Pub/Sub and BigQuery**.
+5. For the **Continuous export description**, enter in `Continuous exports of Findings to Pub/Sub and BigQuery`.

-12. For the project name, select the `qwiklabs-gcp-02-d320e866100b` Project ID of the project you are working in (*do not* select Qwiklabs Resources).
+6. For the **Project name**, select `qwiklabs-gcp-01-f2f70ae70a7d`, which is the project ID of the project you are working in. (*Do not* select Qwiklabs Resources).

-13. From the "Select a Cloud Pub/Sub Topic" dropdown, select **export-findings-pubsub-topic**.
+7. In the **Select a Cloud Pub/Sub topic** field, select the **projects/**`qwiklabs-gcp-01-f2f70ae70a7d`/topics/export-findings-pubsub-topic.

-14. Set the findings query to the following:
+8. Set the findings query to the following:

 ```apache